heroku/heroku-buildpack-ruby/README.md

 Contained within are a few tiny but significant differences from the official version, distilled from project-specific buildpacks I've created in the past.

+## Strict asset precompilation

+If asset precompilation fails, in lieu of enabling runtime asset compilation, the deploy will be aborted.

 ## Commit recording

 This takes the upcoming and previously deployed commit SHAs and makes them